PassionOverPain/WebDev-website/README.md

 # WebDev-website
-This project website is owned by s227284240, a website project issued during my web development course.
+This project website is owned by s227284240n (Me) a website project issued during my web development course.
 The initial template was adapted from bootstrap.